a19836/bloxtor/INSTALL.md

 	More info at [docker-compose.yml](./docker-compose.yml)

-### Fresh Installation - using only the Dockerfile (single container - slower process)
+### D. Local Installation without Prebuilt Image and Database
+This method builds and runs a single container (the web server only).
-Execute the following commands in your terminal:
+To proceed, execute the following commands in your terminal:

 1. Build your Docker image:
 ```
 docker build -t bloxtor .